Culture of Polynesia: Post 1945

 The various outliers lie in the sovereign territory of the nations of Vanuatu, the Solomon Islands, Fiji, the Federated States of Micronesia, and the French territory of New Caledonia.
 Hawaii became a state of the United States, giving it equal political status to the other 49 states.

 Independence and increasing autonomy is not the only influence affecting modern Polynesian society.
 The primary driving forces are, in fact, the ever-increasing accessibility of the islands to outside influences, through improved air communications as well as through vastly improved telecommunications capabilities.
 The economic importance of tourism has also had a tremendous impact on the direction of the development of the various island societies.
 Accessibility of outside sources, as well as the tourism viability of individual islands, has played an important role to which the modern culture has adapted itself to accommodate the interests of outsiders, as opposed to the influences of those intent upon promoting the retention of native traditions.
 Because of this, Polynesia is today an area in varying degrees of extreme cultural flux.

 Dance

-The Polynesian Hula dance originates in Austronesian culture and are culturally similar to the types of dance that are known throughout similar linguistic cultures such as Bali.
-Other dances of Polynesia are: Fakanau, Fakaseasea, Haka, Maulu'ulu, Taualuga, Titi torea, meke and Ura.
+Polynesian dances originate in Austronesian culture and are culturally similar to the types of dances that are known throughout similar linguistic cultures such as in Bali.
+Dances of Polynesia include: Fakanau, Fakaseasea, Haka, Hula, Maulu'ulu, Taualuga, Titi torea, meke and Ura.